hehefan/Char-RNN/README.md

 |   i  |      0.445629      |        2       |
 |   r  |      0.194783      |        3       |

-The code is inspired and adjusted from [DeNeutoy](https://github.com/DeNeutoy/act-tensorflow) and [abhitopia](https://github.com/abhitopia/ACT_Tensorflow).
+The ACT code is inspired and adjusted from [DeNeutoy](https://github.com/DeNeutoy/act-tensorflow) and [abhitopia](https://github.com/abhitopia/ACT_Tensorflow).